 This allows the company to keep more of the cash flow in the business for most of the time, when the company needs it the most.
 Therefore, the payment at the end will be far greater than the regular payments made.
 The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset and the purpose of the debt.

-When there is principal amortization along with interest payment, the amortization can either be straight line or accelerated.
+When there is principal amortization along with interest payment, the amortization can either be a straight line or accelerated.
 The straight line method is considered a simple method of debt repayment.
-It divides the principal into equal number of payments, so the payments remain constant throughout the period.
+It divides the principal into an equal number of payments, so the payments remain constant throughout the period.
 This is also known as a fixed payment loan.
-We’ve prepared a calculator for you to easily calculate fixed payment loans.
+We’ve prepared a Fixed Payment Loan Calculator.

 With the accelerated method, the borrower is allowed to make extra payments that will be added to the regular principal payments.
 The benefit to this is a faster reduction of the amount owed, saving the borrower years of interest payments.
 This is due to a reduction in the principal amount, meaning a reduced interest expense.
 This form is also known as a fixed principal loan.
-We also have a calculator for you to easily calculate the accelerated, fixed principal loan.
+We also have a Fixed Principal Loan Calculator.

 When a company has issued multiple debts, it will have a debt schedule in its financial model that tracks the company’s total debt balance, cash balance and interest expense for the forecasted years.
 With senior term debt, it is often the simplest component of the debt schedule because of its predictability.
 For the forecasted period, the repayment amounts will be known with certainty, especially with fixed interest rates and set payments.